-RICH HISTORY IN LEGAL EDUCATION.
+RICH HISTORY IN

 During our nation’s first century, persons desiring to practice law most often served as apprentices to more experienced lawyers.
 They would “read law” while learning the practical competencies needed to practice law successfully.
 When they completed their training, aspiring lawyers would become full-fledged members of their local legal community after passing an informal oral examination.